GSA/FedRAMP-OllaLab-Lean/CODE_OF_CONDUCT.md

 ## Acknowledgment and Agreement

-By participating in the OllaDeck project or cloning the OllaDeck repository, you acknowledge that you have read and agree to abide by this Code of Conduct.
-You understand the ethical and legal responsibilities associated with AI security tools and commit to using OllaDeck and its components responsibly and legally.
+By participating in the OllaLab project or cloning the OllaLab repository, you acknowledge that you have read and agree to abide by this Code of Conduct.
+You understand the ethical and legal responsibilities associated with AI security tools and commit to using OllaLab and its components responsibly and legally.

-Remember that the goal of OllaDeck is to improve the security and robustness of AI systems, not to cause harm or enable malicious activities.
+Remember that the goal of OllaLab is to improve the security and robustness of AI systems, not to cause harm or enable malicious activities.
 Always prioritize ethical considerations and legal compliance in your contributions and use of the project.

 ## Amendments

 This Code of Conduct may be amended from time to time to address new ethical challenges or legal requirements in the rapidly evolving field of AI security.
 Contributors are encouraged to review this document periodically and raise any concerns or suggestions for improvement to the project maintainers.

-**Thank you for helping to make OllaDeck a safe, ethical, and legally compliant project for AI security research and development.**
+**Thank you for helping to make OllaLab a safe, ethical, and legally compliant project for AI security research and development.**